-a. developing a knowledge base on wetland extent, based on a watershed and river basin approach, and their conservation status in the region as a regional reference base to assess progress and prioritize restoration actions;
+a. develop and maintain a knowledge base on wetland extentand their conservation status in the region as a regional reference base to assess progress and prioritize restoration actions;

-b. calling for more research to provide a knowledge base on carbon fluxes in wetlands including blue carbon and on targeted restoration efforts that would co-benefit biodiversity and climate change adaptation and mitigation;
+b. develop a knowledge base on the contribution and future potential of carbon fluxes in wetlands in climate mitigation, including coastal and marine systems, [blue carbon and peatland ecosystems]and on vulnerability, fort policy recommendations that would guide restoration efforts [targeted restoration approaches that would co-benefit biodiversity and climate change adaptation and mitigation];

-c. identifying, upscaling and replicating existing successful wetland restoration projects based on a nature-based solutions or ecosystem-based approach] in the Mediterranean to other sites designated as a priority for restoration and organize exchanges of good practices and lessons learnt; and
+c. identify, upscale and promote the appropriate application of successful wetland nature-based solution restoration projects that are geographically relevant, other sites designated as a priority for restoration and organize exchanges of good practices and lessons learnt; and

-d. promoting wetlands restoration capacity building for wetland managers, practitioners, and civil society;
+d. promote wetlands restoration capacity building ;

+7bis.
+RECOGNIZES the importance of establishing innovative financialmechanisms to scale up the conservation, restoration, sustainable use and management of wetlands and to assign value to conservation, restoration, sustainable use and management interventions, such as payments for ecosystem services schemes, and to engage indigenous peoples and local communities and the private sector, among other relevant stakeholders, and ENCOURAGES Parties to develop payments for environmental services schemes, among other innovative financial mechanisms, in line with national circumstances and priorities and consistent with relevant international obligations, to generate new and additional resources for the implementation of the Convention.

+7ter.
+RECOGNIZES the potential of sustainable and environmentally sound bio-based products and value chains from wetlands and their importance to support sustainable livelihoods and poverty alleviation efforts and scale up the conservation, restoration, sustainable use and management of wetlands, enhancing the social, economic and environmental benefits from wetlands and ENCOURAGES countries to map biodiversity-based products and value chains from wetlands that could unlock investments in wetlands conservation and restoration and support their promotion

+7quater.
+RECOGNIZES the need to identify options for supporting sustainable investment the restoration, conservation, sustainable use and managament of wetalds in developing countries and CALLS UPON Parties to share information on bilateral and multilateral sources of finance to enable developing countries to scale up the implementation of the present resolution.

-8. REQUESTS the Ramsar Secretariat, in collaboration with MedWet, to establish a community of practice on wetland conservation, management and restoration as a nature-based solutions [or ecosystem-based approach] for cooperation among regional initiatives and other stakeholders aiming at providing scientific and technical support as well as facilitating the access to financial resources for interested Contracting Parties;
+[8.
+REQUESTS the Ramsar Secretariat subject to available resources,to establish a community of practice on wetland nature-based solutions for cooperation among regional initiatives and other stakeholders by sharing scientific and technical support and information on accessing financial resources;]

-9. INSTRUCTS the Ramsar Secretariat to liaise with relevant international conventions and organizations including UNFCCC bodies, within their respective mandates, to promote wetland protection, management and restoration as nature-based solutions [or ecosystem-based approaches] for climate change mitigation and adaptation;
+[9.
+INSTRUCTS the Ramsar Secretariat to liaise with relevant international conventions and organizations including UNISDR, UNFCCC bodies,CBD bodies, and the United Nationals Environment Programme, within their respective mandates, to promote protection,conservation, restoration, sustainable use and management of wetlandsas [nature-based solutions] and [or] ecosystem-based approaches] for climate change mitigation and adaptation, water provision and flood management which simultaneously provide other benefits, including for biodiversity and human well-being;]

-10. URGES the Secretariat of the Ramsar Convention to liaise with other international institutions promoting wetland restoration and other nature-based solutions [or ecosystem-based approaches], such as the EU, the Barcelona Convention, the Union for the Mediterranean (UfM) or IUCN, in the context of their respective mandates and as part of strengthening the global response to the threat of climate change, to identify a range of financial schemes (i.e. public-private partnerships, payments for ecosystem services, dedicated grants, private sector investments in carbon financing, etc.) to support urgent large-scale wetland restoration efforts especially in regions most affected by climate change; and
+[10.
+URGES the Secretariat of the Ramsar Convention to liaise with other international institutions promoting wetland restoration and other [nature-based solutions] [and] [or] [ecosystem-based approaches], , in the context of their respective mandates and as part of strengthening the global response to the threat of climate change, to identify a range of financial schemes (i.e. public-private partnerships, payments for ecosystem services, dedicated grants, private sector investments in carbon financing, etc.) to support urgent large-scale wetland restoration efforts; and]